AndyObtiva/glimmer/README.md

 end.observe(hash)
 ```

-If you would like to observe nested model attribute changes and/or indexed array changes (specifying a nested array index/indices), you can use the more advanced `Glimmer::DataBinding::ModelBinding` class instead.
+If you would like to observe nested model attribute changes, you can use the more advanced `Glimmer::DataBinding::ModelBinding` class instead.

 Example of observing nested model attributes: